francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 Description: Performed Active Directory enumeration to identify users or machines with Constrained Delegation enabled.
 The attempt to find a user account with delegation rights was unsuccessful.
 However, enumeration of computer accounts revealed that `tech\STUDVM$` has Constrained Delegation enabled and is allowed to delegate authentication to the CIFS service on `mgmtsrv.tech.finance.corp`.
 This finding was leveraged to impersonate a privileged user and enabling lateral movement onto `mgmtsrv.tech.finance.corp`.

-- **Find a Delegator User where Constrained Delegation is Enabled**
+- **Attempt to Find a Delegator User where Constrained Delegation is Enabled**

 ![studvm | studentuser $>](https://custom-icon-badges.demolab.com/badge/studvm-studentuser%20[%24>]-64b5f6?logo=windows11&logoColor=white)